 \subsection{Case Study}

-To further validate the effectiveness of our carefully designed \emph{Residual Loss} in MSD-Mixer, in Figure \ref{fig:vis} we show two examples of how the input time series is decomposed by \shortname{} trained with (\shortname{}) and without (\shortname{}-L) our proposed \emph{Residual Loss}.
+To further validate the effectiveness of our carefully designed \emph{residual loss} in \shortname{}, in Figure \ref{fig:vis}, we show two examples of how the input time series is decomposed by \shortname{} trained with (\shortname{}) and without (\shortname{}-L) our proposed \emph{residual loss}.
 The examples are from the long-term forecasting task with the ETTh1 dataset, which is well acknowledged as a challenging dataset with complex characteristics including but not limited to multiple periodic variations and channel-wise heterogeneity.
 The sampling rate of the data is 1 hour, and input length is set to 96.
-We train the \shortname{} which has 5 layers with patch sizes as \{24, 12, 6, 2, 1\}, corresponding to sub-sereis of 1 day, half day, 6 hours, 2 hours, and 1 hour.
+We train the \shortname{} which has 5 layers with patch sizes as \{24, 12, 6, 2, 1\}, corresponding to sub-series of 1 day, half day, 6 hours, 2 hours, and 1 hour.

 First, from both input plots we observe multiple irregular temporal patterns, which cannot be simply explained by seasonal or trend-cyclic patterns as discussed in previous works \cite{wu2021autoformer}.
 Their corresponding autocorrelation function (ACF) plots also indicate high correlations in multiple temporal lags in the input data.
 Therefore, simply considering seasonal-trend decomposition is not enough to account for intricate temporal patterns in real-life time series data.
-Then, we note that the components output by \shortname{} are obviously different, especially in terms of their timescale, which indicates that they contain different temporal patterns in the input data.
+Then, we note that the components output by \shortname{} are obviously more diverse, especially in terms of their timescale, compared with that of \shortname{}-L. It indicates that they contain different temporal patterns in the input data.
 We attribute it to the effectiveness of our proposed \emph{multi-scale temporal patching}.

-Furthermore, it is obvious from both examples that without our proposed \emph{Residual Loss}, \shortname{}-L leaves most of the information from the input in the decomposition residual, while the other components contain little information.
-In comparison, the magnitudes of residuals from \shortname{} are much smaller, and the residual ACF plots also indicates less periodic patterns.
-The result clearly demonstrates the effectiveness of our proposed \emph{Residual Loss} is constraining the decomposition residual.
-The multi-scale components also show the potential to provide interpretability on the composition of the input data and how the output are produced by \shortname{}.
+Furthermore, it is obvious from both examples that without our proposed \emph{residual loss}, \shortname{}-L leaves most of the information from the input in the decomposition residual, while the other components contain little information.
+In comparison, the mean of residuals from \shortname{} are much smaller, and the residual ACF plots also indicate less periodic patterns.
+The results clearly validate the effectiveness of our proposed \emph{residual loss} in constraining the decomposition residual.
+The multi-scale components also show the potential to provide interpretability on the composition of the input data and how the output is produced by \shortname{}.